SummaryPuppet/pillow_framework/README.md

 # Pillow Framework

-Is a minimalist framework for rust inspired in Expressjs
+Is a web framework for rust

 ## Getting started